Wardergrip/SimpleUYM/README.md

 The GUI is based on [this article](https://learn.unity.com/tutorial/working-with-yamlmerge).

+## How to use
+If you have a merge conflict on a Unity prefab or scene file, open SimpleUYM (configure if necessary) and click mergetool.
+Check after the results first before continuing.

 ## Config help
 These are default/example paths to guide you on where to look.